-- Considered “sophisticated investors” — as in knowledgeable and experienced in finance and business and able to evaluate the pros and cons of an investment
+- Considered “sophisticated investors” — as in knowledgeable and experienced in finance and business and able to evaluate the pros and cons of an investment.

-- In agreement not to resell or distribute the securities to the public
+- In agreement not to resell or distribute the securities to the public.

 “The precise limits of the non-public offering exemption are not defined by rule,” the SEC states.
 “As the number of purchasers increases and their relationship to the company and its management becomes more remote, it is more difficult to show that the offering qualifies for this exemption.
 If your company offers securities to even one person who does not meet the necessary conditions, the entire offering may be in violation of the Securities Act.”

 The US is far from the only nation that features a private placement workaround for companies.
 For example, in Canada, organizations are typically required to provide buyers with a prospectus approved by the securities regulatory authorities in each of the provinces where the offer is made.
-However, a private placement makes companies exempt from this rule if buyers are accredited.
+However, a private placement makes companies exempt from this rule if buyers are accredited investors.

-Similar to the SEC’s sophisticated investor definition, Canada describes buyers with accredited investor status as those whose financial and business knowledge minimizes their need for the additional information normally provided by a prospectus for a public offering.
+Similar to the SEC’s accredited investor definition, Canada describes buyers with accredited investor status as those whose financial and business knowledge minimizes their need for the additional information normally provided by a prospectus for a public offering.

 According to the Ontario Securities Commission (OSC), to qualify for accredited investor status, the applicant must be one of the following:

-- A company with net assets of at least $5 million
+- A company with net assets of at least $5 million.

-- An individual or company already recognized by the OSC as an accredited investor
+- An individual or company already recognized by the OSC as an accredited investor.

-- An individual who alone or with a spouse owns financial assets worth more than $1 million before taxes or has net assets of at least $5 million
+- An individual who alone or with a spouse owns financial assets worth more than $1 million before taxes or has net assets of at least $5 million.

-- An individual who is or once was a registered adviser or dealer, other than a limited market dealer
+- An individual who is or once was a registered adviser or dealer, other than a limited market dealer.

-- A financial institution, government agency, insurance company, pension fund, registered charity, or a certain mutual fund, pooled fund or managed account
+- A financial institution, government agency, insurance company, pension fund, registered charity, or a certain mutual fund, pooled fund or managed account.

 What are the risks?